 There are no 'take-backs' in history.
-The repair or "routing around" of the harm done to the radically historical ordo of obligations, works, and gifts (which just is the holy society by which we belong to God) requires free gifts into that history, not dead fines.
+The repair or "routing around" of the harm done to the radically historical ordo of free gifts, works, and obligations (which just is the holy society by which we belong to God) requires free gifts into that history, not dead fines.

-In purgatory, the faithful sinner's relation to the radically historical ordo of obligations, works, and gifts that is Christ with His Church is diminished.
+In purgatory, the faithful sinner's relation to the radically historical ordo of free gifts, works, and obligations that is Christ with His Church is diminished.
 The sinner in purgatory can no longer give gifts into the history of others -- he is 'passive' in purgatory at least in that sense.
 While in purgatory, his gift of his suffering can only repair his own personal history thus far within the history of the New Covenant.

 However, the faithful on earth still retain their eucharistic, and hence historical, ties to that poor soul in purgatory.
 They may still -- though solely mediatively, eucharistically -- give prescribed historical gifts that help to repair the sinner's personal history within the history thus far of the Church.